zimmermannlowbrass/the-new-west-taghkanic-website/README.md

 ![demo](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExZjI0NDlhZTM0MGM4OGEzMzIwNjFkMWE3YmY3YjM5ODljOGFiNWM4OCZjdD1n/Ucq1Z1T0wUrPAmPBZY/giphy.gif)
 #  The New West Taghkanic Website
-*For this project, I have created a website dedicated to the greatest diner in the Hudson Valley area.
+*For this project, I have created a website dedicated to the greatest diner in the Hudson Valley area. *
 - The user will be able to access information, photos, and menu items from the diner.
 - The user will be able to add items to their own CheckOut cart, leave a rating on an item, delete any items they did not like, and also add items that they want to see on the menu.
-My website will have plenty of controlled components through to create this dynamic user experience.
+- My website will have plenty of controlled components through to create this dynamic user experience.
-Hope you enjoy!*
+- Hope you enjoy!

+├── src
+    ├── Components
+        ├── NavBar.js
+        ├── Home.js
+        ├── MealItemList.js
+        |   ├── Item.js
+        |   |   ├── StarBar.js
+        |   ├── Feedback.js
+        ├── DrinksItemList.js
+        |   ├── Item.js
+        |   |   ├── StarBar.js
+        |   ├── Feedback.js
+        ├── CheckOut
+        ├── About
+    ├── App.js
+    ├── Index.js

     -Section 1: Home-